RunnerTechHype/untitled-tag-game-linux-rolling/README.md

-# untitled-tag-game-linux-rolling
+# Welcome!
-A Debian-Based Distribution of UTG/Linux (Untitled Tag Game GNU/Linux) with Rolling Release
+Introducing UTG/Linux Garfield (Rolling release)!!

 # What is UTG/Linux Garfield?
-It's an upcoming Linux Distribution for untitled tag game player's (Based on Debian Sid) with KDE Plasma as main DEs.
+It's a Linux Distribution for untitled tag game player's (Based on Debian Sid) with KDE Plasma as main DEs.
 Main installers is Calamares Installers.
 With Rolling Release model, which is receive the lastest packages from Debian Sid.

 # FAQ - Frequently Asked Questions
 | **Question** | **Answer** |